Our hard working team is constantly on the lookout for new ideas and programs that get more people involved, inspire philanthropy and power community.

 Noah is a native Coloradan and grew up in Westminster.
 He holds a B.A. in Communication from the University of Colorado at Boulder and an M.A. in Public Administration from the University of Colorado at Denver.

-- Tedx Mile High Conference, community advisory member
+- Tedx Mile High Conference, past community advisory member

-- Denver Young Nonprofits Professional Network, board member
+- Denver Young Nonprofits Professional Network, past board member

-- Denver’s Road Home – 10 Year Plan to End Homelessness, Resource Allocation Committee member
+- Denver’s Road Home – past 10 Year Plan to End Homelessness, Resource Allocation Committee member

 Senior Communications Specialist